department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2022-MHV+VAOS-appts-list-discovery/report-MHV+VAOS-appts-list-discovery.md

 ### Continue iterating on and testing the proposed desktop and print layout

 Participants responded well to the new concept.
-Given that, we feel comfortable using that as a basis for our next iteration, and running a usability test on the result.
+Given that, we feel comfortable using that as a basis for our next iteration and running a usability test on the result.

 The greatest value in the updated concept was showing clear modality information.
-We recommend keeping that and the overall layout, while adjusting the other data based on our earlier recommendation in this report.
+We recommend keeping that and the overall layout while adjusting the other data based on our earlier recommendation in this report.

 We also recommend reviewing the Pending appointments language when testing the updated prototype, as this was a potential source of confusion for our participants.